nus-cs2103-AY2223S2/tp/docs/UserGuide.md

 * The index **must be a positive integer** 1, 2, 3, …

 Example:
-- `ti 1` displays task 1 and all persons assigned to that task
+- `ti 1` displays task 1 and all persons assigned to that task.

 ### 3.6 Others